-Refer to the Glossary of Opera Terms and discuss with the students which of these terms they may hear and/ or see during the performance.
+Refer to the Glossary of Opera Terms and the Glossary of Terms for The Bilingual Barber of Seville.
+Discuss with the students which of these terms they may hear and/or see during the performance.

-- Are any of these words familiar in other settings? - Are there root words, prefixes or suffixes that are familiar or lend an idea to the meaning of the term? - Use the activities that follow to familiarize students with these terms.
+- Are any of these words familiar in other settings? - Are there root words, prefixes or suffixes that are familiar or lend an idea to the meaning of the term? - Use the activities on pages 15 and 27 to familiarize students with these terms.